 Is there anything pressing right now that I need to tend to, and how much more effective can I be if I pause for a cause to have a moment of rest to recover and refresh?

-How much screen time did I dedicate to using my phone or laptop?
+How much screen time did I engage in today?

 Lesson: Monitor time spent editing, posting, and online.
 Moderation is key.
-I’m a human, not a robot.
-Remember to charge up my internal battery more than I concentrate on charging my phone/laptop.
+You’re a human, not a robot.
+Remember to charge up your internal ‘battery’ more than you concentrate on charging your phone/laptop.

 Interestingly enough, applying pressure (as I mentioned earlier up) helps to diffuse a headache.
 Massaging all over the crown of your head with your finger tips, then cup your head (placing the heels of your hands by the temples) and squeeeeze for 3 seconds – then release.
-Now place one hand-heel vertically in the cradle between your eyes, and put the other hand-heel sideways at the base of your neck – and squuuueze the stuffin’ outta that bad-boy…and breathe.
+Now place one hand-heel vertically in the cradle between your eyes, and put the other hand-heel sideways at the base of your neck – and squuuueze…and breathe.

 You – unplugged.